ekr/tls13-spec/draft-ietf-tls-tls13.md

   flight of 0-RTT data.

-- Network attackers who take advantage of client retry behavior to arrange for replay at the server.
+- Network attackers who take advantage of client retry behavior to arrange for the server to receive multiple copies of an application message.
 This threat already exists to some extent because browsers respond to network errors by attempting to retry requests.
 However, 0-RTT adds an additional dimension for any server system which does not maintain globally